felipendc/vicyos-third-party-gnome-extensions/README.md

 vicyos-third-party-gnome-extensions:

- Each gnome extension from ´vicyos-third-party-gnome-extensions-git-*.zst' has its own maintainers and here are their maintainters and source code:
+ Each gnome extension from "vicyos-third-party-gnome-extensions-git-*.zst" has its own maintainers and here are their maintainters and source code: